tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% warning %}}

 This building block is meant to be a complement to our previous one on [how to export project environments with Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/).
-Thus, while the steps here presented are valid in a general sense, its details were designed to match the particularities of the containerization process described in the preceding building block.
-We strongly recommend you to [visit that other building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/) to get a firmer understanding of the present one's content.
+Thus, while the steps here presented are valid in a general sense, its details were designed to match the particularities of the containerization process described in that building block.
+We strongly recommend you to [visit it](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub/) to get a more comprehensive understanding of the present one's content and the containerization process.

 {{% /warning %}}